pantheon-systems/documentation/source/docs/articles/getting-started.md

 #### Does Pantheon offer professional services?

-Pantheon provides an infrastructure for professional web developers at agencies and development development shops world-wide.
+Pantheon provides an infrastructure for professional web developers at agencies and development shops everywhere.
 We do not build sites or offer professional services.
 There is a rich ecosystem of Pantheon partners who provide Drupal and Wordpress services.
 See the [Pantheon Partner Directory](https://www.getpantheon.com/partners) for more information.

 If you're seeking an individual developer, there are a number of resources available to help you through this process.
 [Drupal.org](http://drupal.org/) has some comprehensive documentation about [working with service providers](http://drupal.org/node/51169), including: